Cat9kEVPN/cat9k-evpn-ansible/l2vni/README.md

 # Quick start #

-For the quick start with DAG provisioning next steps have to be executed:
+For the quick start with L2VNI provisioning next steps have to be executed:

 ## Step 1 ##